justinsisley/mercenary/README.md

 On the server side, it uses [Express](http://expressjs.com/), a popular [Node.js](http://nodejs.org/) application framework.

+Both the client and server utilize [LinkedIn's fork of Dust.js](http://linkedin.github.io/dustjs/) for template rendering.

 The entire stack is test-ready, using [Mocha](http://visionmedia.github.io/mocha/) with [Chai](http://chaijs.com/), with test runners in both the command line and the browser.

-Both client and server utilize [LinkedIn's fork of Dust.js](http://linkedin.github.io/dustjs/).

 ### Setting up your development environment on OS X
 - [Install Homebrew](http://mxcl.github.io/homebrew/)